openhab/openhab-addons/bundles/org.openhab.binding.velbus/README.md

 ## Full Example

 <!--
-FIXME: For an example to be a full example it should probably also show off use of `Thing` properties and such
+FIXME(#15896): For an example to be a full example it should probably also show off use of `Thing` properties and such -->
--->

 .things: